Ship live translations

 Voice Management

-Set the pool of allowed voice IDs that viewers can select from; broadcasts update to all connected clients.
+Set the pool of allowed voice IDs; broadcasts to all connected clients.

-Body: {
+Body: { voiceIds: string[] }

 TTS & STT Settings

-Update TTS settings (partial update allowed); changes apply to all new TTS requests.
+Update TTS settings (partial update allowed).

 Languages

-Body: {
+Body: { languages: [string, string] }

-Body: {
+Body: { languages: string[] }

 Translation Provider